bvanhoewijk/AoC2025/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

 ---
+## Day 06: ⭐⭐
+- [x] Part 1: Parse text file and iterate over the columns
+- [x] Part 2: Solved by transposing and cutting the dataset in blocks and process those.

 ## Day 05: ⭐⭐
 - [x] Part 1: Find item in interval range
 - [x] Part 2: Merge interval ranges